ShaonMajumder/ShaonMajumder/README.md

 ## I'm a Son, Developer, and Teacher!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I am currently exploring the world besides my dayjob
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: